AdesisNetlife/docker-images/precise-mongodb/README.md

 ### Introduction

-A base image based on ubuntu:12.04 with MongoDB installed.
+A base image based on ubuntu:12.04 with MongoDB single node installed.
 Supervisor and OpenSSH server has been pre-installed in this image.

 ### Usage